-You’ll know Tom from his collaboration with Chase & Status, and more recently Bugzy Malone.
+You’ll know Tom by now from his collaboration with Chase & Status, and more recently Bugzy Malone.
 We caught up with him before playing the Summer Stage at British Summertime Hyde Park ahead of Kings of Leon.

 After performing with Chase & Status, how does it feel to be playing solo at big festivals like BST Hyde Park?